linked-db/linked-ql/README.md

 <tr><td>
 <details name="features"><summary>Progressive enhancement</summary>

-While typical ORMs function as API-only solutions—which can get counterproductive for low-abstraction use cases—Linked QL offers a SQL-by-default, progressive enhancement philosophy that lets you go from the ground up!
-Meanwhile, you get the same powerful SQL-level features right at the API level, and vice-versa!
+While the typical ORM imposes a high level of abstraction, even when that's not desired, Linked QL offers a SQL-by-default, progressive enhancement workflow that lets you think from the ground up!
+And wherever you find your sweet spot on that spectrum, you get the same powerful set of features that Linked QL has to offer!

 ##### └ *Example 1:*